HansKristian-Work/vkd3d-proton/README.md

 ### Intel

-We have not done any testing against Intel iGPUs yet.
+We have not done any testing against Intel GPUs yet.

 ------